 Audiences love live events, and the corporate partnership group at teams and leagues are particularly busy right now.
 They’re looking for ways to make good on lost sponsor revenue or securing sponsorship deals for the next year.
 Sports marketers are intent on fan engagement and are specifically challenged with engaging Gen Z sports fans.

-This generation loves sports — but they want to stay connected to their favorite teams and athletes through dozens of digital platforms.
+This generation loves sports.
+And they want to stay connected to their favorite teams and athletes through dozens of digital platforms.
 They’re not tuning into live broadcasts because it’s not on their time, their schedule, or their medium.
-These younger fans are among the most elusive fans around, but they’re also vital to secure as future followers.
+These younger fans are among the most elusive fans around, but they’re vital to secure as future followers.
 Pursuing them can also help the sponsor sales team.

 To 14 to 25-year-olds, sports fandom looks much different from previous generations, and these fans want to engage with authentic, real people — not brands who have no singular personality or human identity.